onsi/ginkgo/docs/index.md

 But there are several contexts, particularly when running large complex integration suites, where additional debugging information is necessary to understand the root cause of a failed spec.
 You'll typically only want to see this information if a spec has failed - and hide it if the spec succeeds.

-Ginkgo provides a globally available `io.Writer` called `GinkgoWriter` that solves for this usecase.  `GinkgoWriter` aggregates everything written to it while a spec is running and only emits to stdout if the test fails or is interrupted (via `^C`).
+Ginkgo provides a globally available `io.Writer` called `GinkgoWriter` that solves for this usecase.  `GinkgoWriter` aggregates everything written to it while a spec is running and only emits to stdout if the test fails.

 `GinkgoWriter` includes three convenience methods: